ChristopherJFoster/Sprint-Challenge-RDBMS/README.md

    The second main purpose of PKs is to create links between records in different tables.
 In a one-to-many relationship, for example, a PK is used to link a single record in one table and multiple records in another.
 Let’s say there’s a students tables and a grades table.
 The grades table would reference the PK of the students table with a column that might be called ‘student_id’ - this is called a foreign key (FK).
 If student ‘Christopher Foster’ had a PK of 02334, then each grade record for that student would have a ‘student_id’ (FK) of 02334.
 Using a JOIN based on the number they have in common, an SQL SELECT could return the student ‘Christopher Foster’ and all that student’s grades.

-3. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table?

    foreign key

-4. What do we need in order to have a many-to-many relationship between two tables.
+4. What do we need in order to have a many-to-many relationship between two tables?

    It probably has different names, but we need a **junction table**: a table that contains a foreign key column for each of the two tables (though it may contain other columns as well).
 For example, most video games have multiple characters, and at least some characters appear in multiple video games.
 A game table and characters table would thus have a many-to-many relationship.
 A junction table might be called game_characters.
 The character Mario appears in Super Mario Bros. and Super Mario Bros.
 2. Our game_characters table would contain one record for each game, like so: